bluehabit/BlogPosts/CSS/CSS Only Animations.md

   display: block;
 }
 ```

+We now have our interactivity, with this simple scaffolding we have achieved the desired effect.
+Only specific content will reveal itself based on the input element that is selected.

+### refactoring

 There is nothing wrong with the above code, but we can refactor it a bit more so its more condensed.
 Lets do that now.